 Short code warning message

-In early 2015, Google implemented a warning to protect Android users against accidentally getting charged for SMS spam.
+Google provides a warning to protect Android users from accidentally getting charged for SMS spam.
 This means that the first time a user responds to a message from a shortcode, such as the one xMatters uses, a system warning message (like the one below) cautions users that responding to a short code "may cause charges" to their account.

 The good news is that these charges are just the normal costs for sending SMS messages - there are no extra fees to worry about when responding to xMatters.